ig3/srf/README.md

 with each release of Anki.
 What I have here works for me, with the database from Anki 2.1.43.

+Related data is stored in notes.
+For example, a question and answer.

+A note has a type, which determines what fields may be populated (e.g. question and answer, or English and Chinese and pinyin).

+A note type has a set of fields.

+A note type has a set of card types/templates.
+The card types have front and back templates.

+For each note, one card is produced for each card type associated with the note type of the note.
+The cards are associated with the note types by field ord.

+The CSS for the cards is stored in notetypes.config.
+It isn't obvious from the card type editor, where it appears that each card type has front and back templates and 'styling'.
+The styling is common to all the card types of a given note type.

+The database doesn't have a cardtypes table.
+Rather, the card types are manifest in the templates table.
+Each template is linked to a notetypes by templates.ntid.
+The relationship is many-to-one, with the different templates distinguished by ord, which is also in cards.
+The specific template for a card is determined by matching cards.ord to templates.ord.

+Each templates record has two templates: front and back, serialized into templates.config.

+Each note type is associated with a set of fields and a set of templates (a.k.a. card types).

+Each note is associated with a note type which determines the fields and cards associated with the note.
+The fields are the attributes for which values may be saved.
+The templates determine how these are presented to the user.
+Each template has a front and a back layout (the 'flashcard').

 ### cards

  * id - primary key
  * nid - fk to notes
  * did - fk to decks